aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.xmp.schemas.pdf/_index.md

 ---

-The namespace contains related helper classes, constants and methods used with Adobe PDF documents.
+The module contains related helper classes, constants and methods used with Adobe PDF documents.

 ## **Classes**
 |**Class**|**Description**|